The Three Rules - Expansion

 - Members are encouraged to invite friends, family, or individuals to our Mumble server at any time as long as they follow ADI rules.

-- 'Other Channels' is the place to create temporary channels for playing other games or having off topic conversation.
+- 'Member Created Channels' is the place to create temporary channels for playing other games or having off topic conversation.

 - The channel should be named to clearly identify the game or subject of the channel.